Skip to content

 When to use this guide: Use this guide when your team is deciding where sales reps should send follow-up replies after outbound activity syncs into HubSpot — regardless of which sales engagement platform (SEP) you use.

-A HubSpot contact record can show three different activity types related to outbound engagement.
-They look similar on the timeline but serve different purposes — and only one of them is a reply path for sequencer email.
+A HubSpot contact record can show several activity types related to outbound engagement.
+They look similar on the timeline but serve different purposes — and only native email activities are a reply path for sequencer email.

 Activity typeTypical sourceReplyable from contact record?Primary purpose